Eliso7777/metaTeX/README.md

 # Github

 This github is not fully set up, if you want to help, please do by making a pull request.
 Pull requests are **ONLY** for edits, and no new files will be added.
-(I have absolutely no idea how pull requests work, nothing will happen if you use one)
 If a feature requires a new file, it must be requested through our discord, email, or on the website